Enderlook/Net-Pools/README.md

         public static new ExactLengthArrayPool<T> Shared { get; }

         /// <summary>
+        /// Rent an element from the pool.<br/>
+        /// If the pool is empty, instantiate a new element.<br/>
+        /// Implementors of this interface can choose how elements are instantiated and initialized, or throw if instantiation of new elements is not supported.
+        /// </summary>
+        /// <param name="minimumLength">The minimum length of the array needed.</param>
+        /// <returns>A contained of the rented element.
+When this container is disposed, the object will be returned to the pool.</returns>
+        public Lease<T[]> RentLease(int minimumLength);

+        /// <summary>
+        /// Rent an element from the pool.<br/>
+        /// If the pool is empty, instantiate a new element.<br/>
+        /// Implementors of this interface can choose how elements are instantiated and initialized, or throw if instantiation of new elements is not supported.
+        /// </summary>
+        /// <param name="minimumLength">The minimum length of the array needed.</param>
+        /// <param name="clearOnReturn"> If <see langword="true"/> and if the pool will store the buffer to enable subsequent reuse, will clear the array of its contents so that a subsequent consumer will not see the previous consumer's content.<br/>
+        /// If <see langword="false"/> or if the pool will release the buffer, the array's contents are left unchanged.</param>
+        /// <returns>A contained of the rented element.
+When this container is disposed, the object will be returned to the pool.</returns>
+        public Lease<T[]> RentLease(int minimumLength, bool clearOnReturn);

+        /// <summary>
         /// Retrieves a shared <see cref="ObjectPool{T}"/> instance configured to create arrays of the specified length.<br/>
         /// The shared pool has the following features:
         /// <list type="bullet">